 Giant Canadas, however, are fighters.
 They proved resilient when reintroduced to habitats and, as importantly, they bred in captivity, allowing repeated release of captive birds until wild breeding populations were solidified.

-Once biologists established that the use of giant Canadas for reintroduction was not only ideal, but necessary, the boom was on; according to Coluccy, by the 1970s—roughly 10 years after giant geese were classified as extinct—complaints arose regarding nuisance geese on private lands and in urban settings.
+The Goose Boom Once biologists established that the use of giant Canadas for reintroduction was not only ideal, but necessary, the boom was on; according to Coluccy, by the 1970s—roughly 10 years after giant geese were classified as extinct—complaints arose regarding nuisance geese on private lands and in urban settings.

 "Early control efforts typically involved relocation, where birds were captured at problem locations and transported to state game areas," Coluccy said.
 "Populations grew quickly.
 By the 1980s, special early- and late-hunting seasons were introduced in many states to stem population growth."